Thames-class lifeboat

-The Thames-class lifeboat was operated by the Royal National Lifeboat Institution (RNLI) from its stations around the coasts of the United Kingdom between 1974 and 1997.
-Six were ordered but only two completed; they have both been sold on to other users.

-The class takes its name from the River Thames which flows through London and into the North Sea.
+The Thames-class lifeboat was operated by the Royal National Lifeboat Institution (RNLI) from just three stations around the coast of the United Kingdom, between 1974 and 1997.
+Six were ordered but only two were completed.
+In line with the usual RNLI lifeboat naming convention since the 1960s, the class takes its name from a river, in this case, the River Thames, which flows through London and into the North Sea.

 History

-In the 1960s the RNLI's fleet consisted of motor lifeboats of limited speed due to the shape of their hull.
-The United States Coast Guard (USCG) had developed a faster 44-foot motor lifeboat, which planed across the water with a reduced contact area and therefore could move much faster.
-The RNLI obtained one in 1964.
-This led to the introduction of the 44 ft 10 in Waveney-class into service in 1967.
+In the 1960s, the RNLI's fleet consisted of motor lifeboats of limited speed, usually around 7–8 kn, due to the shape of their hull.
+The United States Coast Guard (USCG) had developed a faster 44-foot motor lifeboat, which planed across the water with a reduced contact area and was therefore much faster.
+The RNLI obtained one in 1964, which led to the introduction of the 44 ft 10 in lifeboat in 1967.

-The RNLI's architects then designed a larger version, with a longer hull and a bow of different shape.
-Six boats were ordered, four from Brooke Marine in Lowestoft and two from Richard Dunston in Hessle, but a cash-flow problem saw the project cancelled after just two of the Brooke Marine order had been built.
-Cancellation charges were paid as the builders had already ordered the necessary materials.
-Instead the alternative Arun-class lifeboat, which had first launched in 1971, went into full production.
+The RNLI's naval architects then designed a larger version, with a longer hull and a bow of different shape.
+Six boats were ordered, four from Brooke Marine in Lowestoft, and two from Richard Dunston of Hessle, East Riding of Yorkshire.

 There was one prototype made, Gore Point.
-It was sold to serve as a King's Lynn pilot boat and latterly Fowey pilot boat where it was later replaced by 50-001.
+It was sold to serve as a pilot boat at King's Lynn, and later sold to operate at Fowey, based at Polruan.
+In 1998, Gore Point was replaced by 50-001 Rotary Service when she retired from RNLI service.